Smana/smana.github.io/content/en/post/cnpg/index.md

 updated: '2022-10-15T19:27:54.364000+00:00'
 ```

-Give the permissions to the pods (PostgreSQL server) to write/read from the bucket using [**Workload Identity**](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
+Now, we're going to give the permissions to the pods (PostgreSQL server) to write/read from the bucket using [**Workload Identity**](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).

 {{% notice note Note %}}
 The GKE cluster should be configured with _Workload Identity_ enabled.